DumbCaveSpider/globed-game-egg/README.md

+> [!IMPORTANT]
+> Please use this updated version as this will be archived and no longer maintained.
+[Globed Pterodactyl Egg](https://github.com/DumbCaveSpider/globed-pterodactyl-egg)

 # Globed Game Server Pterodactyl Egg
 Globed is an open-source created by dankmeme01, highly customizable multiplayer mod for Geometry Dash.
 This is used for Pterodactyl Panel.
 It's easy to use and can create servers in an instant.